I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndismgetdmaalignment.md

     allocates.
 A miniport driver might require increasing the returned value because of additional hardware device restrictions.</p>

-<p>A miniport driver can call the
-    <b>NdisMGetDmaAlignment</b> function to determine alignment requirements for DMA buffers that it
-    allocates.
-A miniport driver might require increasing the returned value because of additional hardware device restrictions.</p>

 ## -requirements
 <table>
 <tr>